cavtools/cav/README.md

   - [x] De/serialization of most data types, including Files, Dates, Maps, etc.
   - [x] Dev-time bundling for TypeScript assets
   - [x] Works with frontend frameworks like [Preact](https://preactjs.com)
-- "Hello world" should be as easy as `deno run`ning a tiny `main.ts`
+- "Hello world" should be as easy as `deno run`ning a tiny `server.ts`
   - [x] Zero config
   - [x] Zero CLI commands
 - The client-side API should use types imported from the server to fully type